mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ```

 The `a11yAudit` helper will inspect the rendered page or component and it will
 raise an error if it finds any accessibility violations.
-The great think about
+The great thing about
 it, is that it will list all violations with it's severity and will even include
 a link to documentation for that rule, which includes an explanation of why the
 rule exists and how to fix it.
 For instance,